Course Outline

 - Lazy thinking: Accepting “smart” answers without critical evaluation

-- Over-delegation: Losing agency in problem-solving
+- Over-delegation: Losing autonomy in problem-solving

 - "Mental outsourcing" and over-reliance on templates